fcambus/telize/README.md

 			$geoip2_asn autonomous_system_number;
 			$geoip2_organization autonomous_system_organization;
 		}
+	}

 Then deploy the API configuration file `telize.conf` to the appropriate location on your system, and reload Nginx configuration.
-If you are behind a load balancer, read the next section.
+If Telize is deployed behind a load balancer, read the next section.

 Depending on existing configuration, default values of `map_hash_max_size` and `map_hash_bucket_size` variables might be too low and Nginx will refuse to start.

-If this happens, please add the following in the `http` block.
+If this happens, please add the following directives in the `http` block:

 	map_hash_max_size 8192;
 	map_hash_bucket_size 64;